microsoft/MLOpsPython/docs/getting_started.md

 mcr.microsoft.com/mlops/python:latest python run_train_pipeline.py
 ```

 This release pipeline should be automatically triggered (continuous deployment) whenever a new **ML training pipeline** is published by the **AzDo builder pipeline**.
 It can also be triggered manually or configured to run on a scheduled basis.
-Create a new release to trigger the pipeline manually:
+Create a new release to trigger the pipeline manually by clicking on the **Create release** button on the top right of your screen, when selecting this new build pipeline:

 ![create release](./images/create-release.png)